 “Our sincere thanks to Her Excellency Tiina Intelmann and Lauri Almann for visiting us in Cheltenham, and to all our panellists and guests who attended,” adds John.
 “Cyber is an issue of relevance for all of us, as businesses and citizens.
 In addition to supporting clients in cyber-related law, BPE is committed to sharing the broadest possible insight on the subject from experts here in the county and beyond.”

-With thanks to Rob Lacey for providing this photographs.
+With thanks to Rob Lacey for providing these photographs.